Page images

 DEFINITIONS.

-In considering the relations which exist between different quantities, those which during the whole of any investigation are supposed to retain the same value are called constant quantities, those to which different values may be assigned are called variable quantities.
+IN considering the relations which exist between different quantities, those which during the whole of any investigation are supposed to retain the same value are called constant quantities, those to which different values may be assigned are called variable quantities.

 Constant quantities are usually represented by the first letters of the alphabet, a, b, c, &c. variable quantities by the letters u, x, y, z, &c.